 I bought a flying fish about 20 years ago and used it part of one season before it started to take on water and sit heavy and low. then we noticed some cracks in the bow and haven't used it since. still have all the original parts and want to try again. any suggestions as to how to fix the cracks?

-While going through my parents old barn, I discovered an original "like new" AMF Alcott Flying Fish mast, complete with hardware.
+Interested, Where is the mast located?While going through my parents old barn, I discovered an original "like new" AMF Alcott Flying Fish mast, complete with hardware.

 It had been ordered for their FF, but was never used.
 If I remember correctly, there was only one OEM mast left when they ordered it.